bongadi/GITHUB-INTRODUCTION/README.md

    ### GitHub Branches

-   A branch is parallel versions of your repo, by default you repo has one branch ``main`` and just like the name suggests this is your main/definitive/default branch.
-   It is advisible to create additional copies of your `main` branch and make changes of it without actually affecting the core/default/main branch and ultimately your main project.
-(In other words in the case where different people are collaborating on one project branches ensures that everyones work is safe before any more changes are done on the main branch/projcet.)
+   A branch is a version of the repository that diverges from the main working project.

+   It allows you to work on features, bug fixes, or changes independently without affecting the main branch (often called master or main).

+   Once your work on a branch is done, you can merge it back into the main branch.

+   Example: You may create a new branch called feature-login to work on the login feature without disturbing the stable code on the main branch.

    By default the `main` branch is the base branch for new `pull requests` and code commits.